Ways to Help

 - Get any support you may need.

 If you think a student might have a substance abuse problem there may be some behaviors or symptoms that are easily observable and could indicate the presence of a problem.
 The following signs and symptoms might indicate that someone has or is at risk for having a problem with drugs or alcohol:

-- The student's grades have suffered because of excess substance use.
+- The student's grades have suffered.

 Guidelines for Intervention

-- Talk to a student in private.
+- Talk to a student in a private space.